elaboratecon/kason/README.md

 - Review non-functional requirements and Inclusitivity Heuristics
 - Restructure code for reusing functions defined in multiple places -->

+# Project Outline:
+KASON industries is a new tech startup planning to create a database supporting local job applications.
+Our database will store information on Employers, Postings, Candidates, and EmploymentHistories.
+We plan to allow Employers to post new job Postings, Candidates to create EmploymentHistories profiles and for Candidates to apply for job Postings.
+Eventually, creating an EmploymentHistory with an employer not in our database will create a new Employer object based on it.

+Our database will be designed for small-scale use, expecting much less than 50 job Postings and much less than 100 applications (CandidatesForPostings), which we expect will be our two biggest tables.
+We expect our database to accommodate approximately 5-10 Employers and 5-20 Candidates, and all their related EmploymentHistories, job Postings, and applications (CandidatesForPostings).
+We plan to only advertise our database with local companies and job seekers, and as such we do not anticipate a massive demand for use.
+Data entry requests will pass through our Database Administrator, who will track any need to upscale our capacity and prevent massive data spikes or other errors.
+Our database administrator will create a React based interface for their personal use in managing the tables.
+We do not plan to charge for our services, but after we have users and reliable functionality we will reevaluate monetization to cover expansion and/or server costs.

+# Readme from React Starter App below

 <!-- Dont forget to upgrade the Table of Contents prior to Commits -->
 ## Table of Contents